sokim1/Wettability_Metal-IonocovalentCeramic/README.md

-## Workflow of the WettingAngleEstimator
+## Workflow of the WettingAnglePredictor

 #### 1. Define metal-ionocovalent ceramic pairs of interest